Gen Z employees in the workplace

 Simply put, workers are drawn to employment opportunities that offer some form of learning and development.
 According to Gallup, Millennials say they place the most emphasis on the learning and growth opportunities offered by a potential employer.
 And for non-Millennials, 69% ranked it as an important factor.

-Clearly, top candidates are looking for organizations that offer opportunities for growth and development.
-In Glassdoor’s annual Best Places to Work in 2023, workers said the best companies offer opportunities for career advancement.
-By promoting how they provide employees with access to learning and development programs, businesses can show potential recruits that they are serious about their employees’ professional development.
+Clearly, top candidates are looking for organizations that offer opportunities for staff development and growth, which organizations can provide through an employee development program.
+In Glassdoor’s annual Best Places to Work, workers said the best companies offer opportunities for career advancement.
+By promoting how they provide employees with access to learning and staff development programs, businesses can show potential recruits that they are serious about their employees’ professional development.

 3. Positive workplace culture